The Benefit of Meditation (and How To Meditate)

 There are many kinds of meditation.
 What they have in common is their experiential nature.
 This means that in order to fully understand what meditation is, you need to practice it.
 Eventually, partaking in meditation will begin to feel more like simply "being."

-• Mindfulness Meditation: the process of being fully present with your thoughts and emotions without judgement.
+• Mindfulness meditation is the process of being fully present with your thoughts and emotions without judgement.

-• Transcendental meditation: silently repeating an assigned mantra.
+• Transcendental meditation is silently repeating an assigned mantra.

-• Guided imagery: the visualization of a peaceful scene evoking as many senses as possible.
+• Guided imagery involves the visualization of a peaceful scene evoking as many senses as possible.

-• Yoga: a series of postures and breathing exercises meant to promote flexibility, balance and peace.
+• Yoga is a series of postures and breathing exercises meant to promote flexibility, balance, and peace.

 1. Sit or lay down.
 Find a quiet place and get into a position that is comfortable for you and you can stay in for a while.
 Close your eyes and relax.